cbatini/training_materials/EBI_NGS_Nov2025/days1_2_mapping_variant_calling_handbook_Nov2025.md

 * you could filter your vcf files in a different way; you could use additional metrcis, or a subset of metrics, or different thresholds for the same metrics, with vcftools or gatk:
 	+ What would you do differently?
 Discuss this with those around you.
 * you could run the extra exercise explained below
+* you could try and run gatk in DRAGEN mode